 The punk rock queen Wendy O. Williams was born in the city of Webster, Nova York, USA, on May 28, 1949.
-W.O.W started its career in the band Plasmatics.
-She was extremely radical, using a Mohican as a haircut to perform explosive performances on stage, including with nudity.
+She started its career in the band Plasmatics.

 Wendy O. Williams went to Florida and also to Europe, where she worked as a macrobiotic cook in London and also as a dancer for an Egyptian group.

 In 1976, Williams arrived in New York City, where she saw an ad in the Show Business magazine that lay open on the floor of the Port Authority Bus Terminal station.
 It was a casting call for radical artist and Yale University graduate Rod Swenson’s experimental “Captain Kink’s Theatre”.
 She replied to the ad and began performing in live sex shows.
 She later appeared in Gail Palmer’s adult film Candy Goes to Hollywood (1979), credited as Wendy Williams.
 She was featured as a performer on a parody of The Gong Show shooting ping pong balls across the set from her vagina.